 Learn from Others

-I had visions of us doing public speaking engagements.
+After watching so many people speak, we had visions of ourselves doing public speaking engagements.
+We had never thought of this idea before, but by seeing others do it, we were inspired to do it ourselves.
 But what could we talk about?
 All we had done was go backpacking a few times in between TV gigs.

 Focus on your Strengths Not Your Weaknesses